-Be introduced to the principles and concepts of film production.
-Gain a creative and basic technical knowledge of the tools and techniques essential to the development and production of film.
+Be introduced to the principles, concepts and equipment of practical filmmaking.
+In project-based work students develop their creative and technical knowledge, working with film production tools and techniques across creative development, planning and production of narrative film projects.

 Intro to Media Technology